joric/mitosis/mitosis-bluetooth/README.md

 Current firmware version switches into a System Off mode after a few minutes of inactivity to save the battery, and wakes up on hardware interrupt (any key, usually you press something on a home row).
-Reset shortcut (currently a single Fn key) in System Off mode wakes up the keyboard and clears all existing bonds (works as a pairing key).
-The bonds can also be cleared by power-cycling the board by keeping the Reset shortcut pressed for about 10 seconds.
+Reset shortcut (currently a single Fn key) in System Off mode wakes up the keyboard and clears all existing bonds (works as a pairing key), the bonds can also be cleared by power-cycling the board by keeping it pressed for about 10 seconds.

 ## Uploading Firmware